-1. East of Highway 400 (Area 1 and 2)
+1. East of Highway 400

 - A major collector road connecting the Bass Pro Mills interchange with Jane Street opposite Locke Street.
-Intersection improvements, including turning lanes and traffic signals, will be required at this intersection. - ii.
-An east-west connection from Jane Street to the internal ring road, north of the proposed intersection of Bass Pro Mills Drive and Jane Street.
-Intersection improvements, including turning lanes and traffic signals, will be required at this intersection. - A new north-south local street connection on the east side of Jane Street between Riverock Gate and Rutherford Road. - iv.
-A new north-south local street connection between Bass Pro Mills Drive and the ring road west of Romina Drive. - A new north-south and east-west internal local street network within the development block between Edgeley Boulevard and Fishermens Way. - vi.
-A new local street parallel to Rutherford Road to provide internal circulation for the existing development blocks adjacent to Rurtherford Road.
+Intersection improvements, including turning lanes and traffic signals, will be required at this intersection. - An east-west connection from Jane Street to the internal ring road, north of the proposed intersection of Bass Pro Mills Drive and Jane Street.
+Intersection improvements, including turning lanes and traffic signals, will be required at this intersection. - The extension of Caldari Road north from Riverock Gate to Rutherford Road. - A new north-south local street connection between Bass Pro Mills Drive and the ring road west of Romina Drive. - A new north-south and east-west internal local street network within the development block between Edgeley Boulevard and Fishermens Way. - A new local street parallel to Rutherford Road to provide internal circulation for the existing development blocks adjacent to Rurtherford Road.
 This will provide a more compact block structure for future redevelopment, and enhanced pedestrian and vehicular circulation.

-2. Streets proposed for Area 4
+2. Streets proposed for the Vaughan Mills Mall Area

-The conversion of the portion of the ring road, identified on Schedule F: Transportation Network, connecting from Fishermens Way east to the intersection at Sweetriver Boulevard, to a local public street.
+- The conversion of the portion of the ring road, identified on Schedule F: Transportation Network, connecting from Fishermens Way east to the intersection at Sweetriver Boulevard, to a local public street. - The conversion of the portion of the ring road, identified on Schedule F: Transportation Network, connecting from Fishmermens Way at Bass Pro Mills Drive to Sweetriver Boulevard, to a public collector street. - A future collector street connecting Edgeley Boulevard to Rutherford Road at the existing Sweetriver Boulevard intersection, and a future collector street connecting Romina Dive to Rutherford Road at the existing Julliard Drive intersection.

-- The conversion of the portion of the ring road, identified on Schedule F: Transportation Network, connecting from Fishmermens Way at Bass Pro Mills Drive to Sweetriver Boulevard, to a public collector street. - iii.
-A future collector street connecting Edgeley Boulevard to Rutherford Road at the existing Sweetriver Boulevard intersection, and a future collector street connecting Romina Dive to Rutherford Road at the existing Julliard Drive intersection.
+These proposed future public street connections through the existing Vaughan Mills Mall property, are not anticipated during the life of the Mall, however, should the mall redevelop at some point in the future, then the extension of Edgeley Boulevard and Romina Drive to Rutherford Road, as public streets, and the transition of the ring road to a public right-of-way, amongst other road network improvements, will be examined through the Tertiary Plan process.
+In the interim, the City will secure public and transit access (if required) to the Mall's internal circulation system to allow traffic to flow from surrounding roads.

-These proposed future public street connections through the existing Vaughan Mills Mall property, are not anticipated during the life of the mall, however, should the mall redevelop at some point in the future, then the extension of Edgeley Boulevard and Romina Drive to Rutherford Road, as public streets, and the transition of the ring road to a public right-of-way will be examined through the Tertiary Plan process.
-In the interim, the City will secure public and transit access (if required) to the mall's internal circulation system to allow traffic to flow north and southbound to and from Rutherford Road.
+3. West of Highway 400 (Vaughan Mills Centre Business District)

-3. West of Highway 400 (Area 3)
+A revised ramp entrance to the existing partial interchange at Bass Pro Mills Drive via a new intersection at the proposed east-west collector road and the proposed north-south collector parallel to Highway 400.
+This will provide south bound access for traffic originating on both the east and west side of Highway 400, and help to distribute southbound traffic away from boundary roads.

-- i.
-A revised ramp entrance to the existing partial interchange at Bass Pro Mills Drive via a new intersection at the proposed extension of Astona Boulevard and the proposed north-south collector parallel to Highway 400.
-This will provide south bound access for traffic originating on both the east and west side of Highway 400, and help to distribute southbound traffic away from boundary roads. - The extension of Bass Pro Mills Drive to Weston Road.
+The extension of Bass Pro Mills Drive to Weston Road.
 This roadway extension will provide an important connection between lands west and east of Highway 400 and will generally help to distribute east-west traffic in the area.
 Existing and future highway crossings should be pedestrian and bicycle friendly.
 The proposed Bass Pro Mills extension to Weston Road will help to mitigate through-traffic along Weston Road and Rutherford Road.
 Intersection improvements, including turning lanes and traffic signals, will be required at this intersection.